benmcp/gulp-pylint/README.md

 pip install pylint
 ```

-### Installing
+### How to use this

-Then add the below to your gulpfile.js file:
+Add the below to your gulpfile:

 ```
 import gulp from 'gulp';
-import shell from 'gulp-shell';
-import PyLint from './src/index.js';
+import PyLint from 'gulp-pylint';

 gulp.task("pylint", function() {
   gulp.src('test/*.py', {read: true})